STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Numerical Simulations

+\textbf{SQP-based approach (SNOPT-NLP):} We employ a naive SQP approach with the SNOPT sparse SQP solver~\cite{GilMS05} (default parameter settings) and a sound smoothing method proposed in~\cite{Gilpin2021-wv} where LSE approximation is used for~$\min$ function and Boltzman softmax is used for~$\max$ function.
+Note that the SNOPT outperforms Scipy's SQP solver (similar arguments can be found in~\cite{Gilpin2021-wv, Kurtz2022-pe}).

-} We would like to insist that the robot is not given the value of the initial speed in all the scenarios.
-Let us choose a specification from equations of \eqref{subeq:scenarios} and express it as $\varphi$.
-We provide four sets of experimental results, each corresponding to each subsection. \begin{remark}\textit{(Small quadratic cost)} To show our framework is effective in practical situations, we introduced a quadratic cost function $w_q\sum_{t=0}^T (x_t^\mathsf{T} Q x_t+u_t^\mathsf{T} R u_t)$, where $Q$ and $R$ are positive semidefinite symmetric matrices and $w_q$ is a weight parameter.
-The value of $w_q$ was set to 0.01 or 0.001. \end{remark} \begin{remark}\textit{(A modification for the SNOPT-NLP)} In almost all the scenarios, the SNOPT-NLP solver returns the infeasible error message for the problem we consider.
-To make the comparison more meaningful, we removed the robustness constraint \eqref{eq:min_xuu1} from Problem \ref{problem} only when we use the SNOPT-NLP method, which makes the problem easier to solve for the method. \end{remark}
+\begin{remark}\textit{(Small quadratic cost)} To demonstrate the effectiveness of the proposed framework in practical scenarios, we introduced a quadratic cost function~$w_q\sum_{t=0}^H (x_t^\mathsf{T} Q x_t+u_t^\mathsf{T} R u_t)$, where~$Q$ and~$R$ are positive semidefinite symmetric matrices and~$w_q$ is a weight parameter.
+The value of~$w_q$ was set to 0.01 or 0.001. \end{remark} \begin{remark}\textit{(A modification for the SNOPT-NLP)} The SNOPT-NLP often finds Problem~\ref{problem} infeasible with the robustness constraint~\eqref{eq:min_xuu1}.
+To enable a fair comparison, we removed this constraint only for the SNOPT-NLP method, making the problem easier to solve. \end{remark}